 What is Razer Synapse?

-As mentioned; you can set macros and configure all of your devices to your heart’s content in Synapse’s software.
+As mentioned; you can configure all of your devices to your heart’s content in Synapse’s software, as well as create macros.
 These settings are then saved to the cloud, so that you just have to log in to the Synapse software on any device that has it installed in order to load all of your personal settings, meaning that you don’t need to be tinkering with your gear every time you go to play games away from your PC.

-It has all of the regular features such as the ability to adjust DPI, report rate, RGB, mic- and headphones volume, keyboard shortcuts, and so on and it also has slightly more advanced control options, such as the ability to do surface tuning for your mouse.
-This means that the sensor of the mouse will adapt to whatever surface you’re playing on, ensuring that you get the best response possible response.
+It has all of the regular features such as the ability to adjust DPI, report rate, RGB, mic- and headphones volume, keyboard shortcuts, and so on, but it also has a couple of ‘modules’ that allow you to customize your gaming environment down to the lighting of your room.

 Recording macros with Razer Synapse